mehulagg/gitlab_test/doc/user/project/clusters/serverless/aws.md

 ### Setting up your AWS credentials with your GitLab account

-In order to interact with your AWS account, the GitLab CI/CD pipelines require both AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY to be defined in your GitLab settings under **Settings > CI/CD > Variables**.
-For more information please see  [link](../../../../ci/variables/README.html#via-the-ui) Please ensure you mask the credentials so they do not show in logs.
+To interact with your AWS account, the GitLab CI/CD pipelines require both `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` to be defined in your GitLab settings.

+They are [defined](../../../../ci/variables/README.md#via-the-ui) under your GitLab project's **Settings > CI/CD > Variables**.
+Ensure you mask the credentials so they do not show in logs.

 **Note:** The AWS credentials you provide must include IAM policies that provision correct access control to AWS Lambda, API Gateway, CloudFormation, and IAM resources.